Our Junior School will give your child a remarkable start in life

 We offer a diverse range of clubs during and after school, allowing girls to delve deeper into their hobbies and passions.
 Activities change each term and range from robotics to yoga, fitness and cooking, all led by teachers or experienced instructors, for no or minimal cost.
 More information about our co-curricular clubs can be found here.

 In the tradition of our Founding Sisters, we place importance on service learning and social justice.
 Our students learn about giving back to the community from a young age as part of our Junior School.

 Members of the Helping Hands Club meet each week to make a difference and regularly visit The Second Avenue Aged Care Facility in Mount Lawley, reading to the residents and performing for them.
 Our students also provide assistance to church and community events, such as the annual Lifeline Luncheon, Anglicare winter and Christmas appeals, and the Hyde Park Fair.

 Our Junior School holds free-dress days throughout the year to fundraise for various causes and many of the students also organise activities to support causes close to their hearts.

 We believe in helping our girls make decisions in life with care, courage and confidence.
 Our Beliefs and Values department works hard to encourage our girls to develop their own spirituality through a range of challenging and enlightening programs tailored to each year level.

-In the Junior School, we focus on instilling the basics of Christianity.
+In our Perth primary school, we focus on instilling the basics of Christianity.
 We are part of the Western Australian Anglican Schools Association.
 To find out more about the WAASA, CLICK HERE.